-• School Club List (as applicable)
+- School Club List (as applicable)

-- o Art Club
+- Art Club

-- o Chess Club
+- Chess Club

 - o Chorus and Bell Choir

 - Environmental Club

-- o Future Educators of America (FEA)
+- Future Educators of America (FEA)

-- o Robotics Club
+- Robotics Club

 - Safety Patrols

 - o Student Council

 - o W.O.H.E.
 TV Crew

 School Class Picture Process

 The school class picture monies will no longer be collected by school staff for this activity.
 Collection of monies will be conducted by the photographer and/or photographer's staff.